gigalixir/gigalixir-cli/docs/source/main.rst

 Prepare Your App
 ----------------

-If you have an existing app or want to use :bash:`mix phx.new`, follow the steps in :ref:`modifying existing app`.
-If you are starting a project from scratch, the easiest way to get started is to clone the `gigalixir-getting-started`_ repo.
+You *might* be able to skip this step and "just deploy", but it depends on what version of phoenix you're running and whether you are okay running in mix mode without distillery or elixir releases.

+For more information, click here: :ref:`modifying existing app`.

+Or if you just want to give gigalixir a spin, clone our reference app.

 .. code-block:: bash